Grassper/next-typescript-starter-kit/README.md

-This template is created using article from joy of code "How to Structure Your React Projects"
+This template is created with reference to article from joy of code "How to Structure Your React Projects"